-Austin probably isn't the first city that comes to mind when thinking about places to visit during the July 4th holiday; however, since moving here, I believe it has a lot to offer.
+Austin probably isn't the first city that comes to mind when thinking about places to visit during the July 4th holiday; however, I believe it has a lot to offer since moving here.

 First, the airport is only a 20-minute ride from the city center.
 It's easy to get around downtown Austin on foot, plus there are rideshare apps and electric scooters galore.

-There are tons of bars, from the cheap college hangouts on “Dirty 6th” Street to relaxing rooftops and secret speakeasies.
+There are tons of bars, from the cheap college hangouts on “Dirty 6th” Street to relaxing rooftops and excellent speakeasies.

 After you've filled up on brisket at lunch, take a refreshing dip in Barton Springs, and then catch the fireworks display over Ladybird Lake in the evening.